2021 Washington Nationals season: April

 The Nationals activated first baseman Josh Bell, outfielder Kyle Schwarber, and infielder Josh Harrison off the injured list on April 12 ahead of a three-game series against the St. Louis Cardinals.
-Outfielder Yadiel Hernández and infielder Luis García were optioned, and catcher Jonathan Lucroy was designated for assignment after appearing in just five games with the Nationals.
+Outfielder Yadiel Hernández and infielder Luis García Jr. were optioned, and catcher Jonathan Lucroy was designated for assignment after appearing in just five games with the Nationals.
 The Nationals snapped their five-game losing streak behind a resurgent start from Fedde at Busch Stadium on April 12.
 While Fedde didn't qualify for the win, exiting in the fifth inning, the Nationals got to St. Louis starter John Gant for three runs and tacked on two more against the Cardinals' bullpen to win 5–2, reliever Kyle Finnegan being credited with the win.
 The Cardinals struck back against Strasburg and veteran Nationals left-handed reliever Luis Avilán on April 13, as Strasburg and Avilán combined to give up 14 runs over the first five innings of the game.
 Strasburg exhibited reduced velocity and struggled to command his arsenal throughout the game, giving up three home runs.
 The Nationals turned over the ball to a position player, utilityman Hernán Pérez, in the eighth inning; he struck out two as he retired the side in order.
 The Nationals lost 14–3.
 The Nationals shut out the Cardinals in the rubber game, an April 14 matinee, for their first series win of the season.
 Riding another strong, six-inning outing by Ross, who also singled and scored a run in the contest, the Nationals won 6–0.